19hours/sg-statutes/Acts/Income Tax Act.md

 [49/2004]

+[Act 37 of 2014 wef 27/11/2014]

-(2B) Subsection (1)(ab) shall not, unless otherwise approved by the Minister or such person as he may appoint, apply to any amount payable from any Islamic debt securities which are qualifying debt securities where 50% or more of the issue of those securities is beneficially held or funded, directly or indirectly, at any time during the life of the issue by related parties of the issuer of those securities and where the amount is payable to —
+(2B) Subsection (1)(ab) shall not, unless otherwise approved by the Minister or such person as he may appoint, apply to any amount payable from any Islamic debt securities which are qualifying debt securities where 50% or more of those securities which are outstanding at any time during the life of the issue is beneficially held or funded, directly or indirectly, by related parties of the issuer of those securities and where the amount is payable to —

 (a) any related party of the issuer of those securities; or